nathanawmk/fides/docs/fides/docs/api/apiOverview.md

+# API Overview

-The fidesctl API is exceedingly formulaic, so much so that it's easier to grasp the API by understanding the formula, rather than reading through a list of endpoints.
+The `fidesctl` API is exceedingly formulaic, so much so that it's easier to grasp the API by understanding the formula, rather than reading through a list of endpoints.
+The fundamental idea is that there's a set of five endpoints for each fides resource.
+These endpoints let you...

+* Create an instance of a particular resource type (E.g `POST /policy`).
+* Retrieve all instances of a resource type (`GET /policy`).
+* Retrieve a specific instance (`GET /policy/{fides_key}`).
+* Modify a specific instance (`POST /policy/{fides_key}`)
+* Delete a specific instance (`DELETE /policy/{fides_key}`)

+That's about all there is to it.
+There are an additional four endpoints that we'll look at later, but these quadruplet endpoints make up the core of the `fidesctl` API.
+The following sections go into more detail.

+## Nine top-level URLs

 The API comprises nine top-level URLs.
 Five of the URLs map to the modeling resources...